Free Walking Tour Berlin

 The History Behind the Brandenburg Gate

-The Brandenburg Gate, or Brandenburger Tor in German, was commissioned by King Frederick William II of Prussia and designed by architect Carl Gotthard Langhans.
-It was completed in 1791 and served as one of the entrances to the city of Berlin.
-The gate was inspired by the Propylaea, the gateway to the Acropolis in Athens, Greece.
+Brandenburg Gate also known as Brandenburger Tor in German is situated in Berlin was built with King Frederick William II of Prussia and designed by the Architect Carl Gotthard Langhans.
+It is Bunkport Jerusalem and was constructed in 1791 to act as one of the gates to the city of Berlin.
+The gate was designed in imitation of the Propylaea which is a gateway to the Acropolis in Athens/ Greece.

 Symbol of Unity